Aker ASA: Mandatory Notification of Trade by Primary Insider

 The shares were acquired on the Oslo Stock Exchange.
-Following the transaction, Angeltveit holds a total of 500 shares in the company.
+Following the transaction, Jacobsen holds a total of 6,159 shares in Aker ASA, through his company FBJ Consulting AS.

 For further information, please contact: